wizardamigos/app/curriculum/lesson065/description.en.md

 ---
 {
-  "title": "Code Combat (Keeping Time)",
+  "title": "Code Combat (Dust)",
-  "duration": "3:52"
+  "duration": "3:34"
 }
 ---

-Practice to do activities based on a certain timing
+Slay some ogres to practice your skills a bit more.